Wesley Snipes: Other ventures

 In the late 1990s, Snipes and his brother started a security firm called the Royal Guard of Amen-Ra, dedicated to providing VIPs with bodyguards trained in law enforcement and martial arts.
 Amen-Ra is also the name of his film company.
-In 1996, the first film produced by Amen-Ra was A Great And Mighty Walk – Dr. John Henrik Clarke.
+In 1996, the first film produced by Amen-Ra was A Great Aand Mighty Walk – Dr. John Henrik Clarke.

 In 2000, the business was investigated for alleged ties to the United Nuwaubian Nation of Moors.
 It emerged that Snipes had spotted 200 acre of land near their Tama-Re compound in Putnam County, Georgia, intending to buy and use it for his business academy.
 Both Snipes's business and the groups used Egyptian motifs as their symbols.
 Ultimately, Snipes and his brother did not buy the land, instead establishing their company in Florida, Antigua, and Africa.

 In 2005, Snipes entered into negotiations to fight Fear Factor host Joe Rogan on Ultimate Fighting Match, but the deal fell through.

+In 2010, Snipes co-created the sci-fi comic series After Dark with Antoine Fuqua.
+In 2017, he made his debut as a novelist with the urban fantasy supernatural adventure Talon of God.
+In 2022, he returned to comics with The Exiled.

 Personal life

+Snipes has been married twice, first to April Snipes (née Dubois), with whom he has a son, Jelani Asar Snipes (b.
+1988).
+He currently works as Chief Marketing Officer for a meta marketing company and currently resides in British Columbia, Canada.
+In 2003, Snipes married painter Nakyung "Nikki" Park Snipes, with whom he has four children.

+Snipes, who was raised a Christian, converted to Islam in 1978, but left Islam in 1988.
+During a 1991 interview, Snipes said "Islam made me more conscious of what African people have accomplished, of my self-worth, and gave me some self-dignity".

-Snipes began training in martial arts when he was 12 years old.
+Snipes began training in martial arts when he was 12 years old in 1974.
 He has a 5th degree black belt in Shotokan karate and a 2nd degree black belt in Hapkido.
-He has also trained in Capoeira under Mestre Jelon Vieira and in a number of other disciplines including kung fu at the USA Shaolin Temple and Brazilian Jiu Jitsu and Kickboxing.
+He has also trained in Capoeira under Mestre Jelon Vieira and in a number of other disciplines including Kung Fu at the USA Shaolin Temple, Brazilian Jiu Jitsu, and kickboxing.
 During his time in New York, Snipes was trained in fighting by his friend and mentor Brooke Ellis.

-Snipes has been married twice, first to April Snipes (née Dubois), with whom he has a son Jelani, who had a cameo role in Snipes' 1990 film Mo' Better Blues.
-In 2003, Snipes married painter Nakyung "Nikki" Park, with whom he has four children.

-Snipes, who was raised a Christian, converted to Islam in 1978, but left Islam in 1988.
-During a 1991 interview, Snipes said "Islam made me more conscious of what African people have accomplished, of my self-worth, and gave me some self-dignity".
+Snipes is also trained in Arnis.

-Snipes' apartment in New York City was destroyed by the collapse of the World Trade Center's Twin Towers during the September 11 attacks.
+In 2001, Snipes' apartment in New York City was destroyed by the collapse of the World Trade Center during the September 11 attacks.
 He was on the West Coast at the time.

+In 2005, Snipes was investigated by the South African Police Service after he was found to be in possession of a counterfeit South African passport while attempting to leave O. R. Tambo International Airport in Johannesburg.
+As he has a valid and genuine U.S passport, authorities allowed him to depart, but he was classified as an "undesirable person" for immigration purposes by the South African Department of Home Affairs.